NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Includes analysis and simulation of problems such as wilderness search and rescue, still and swift water rescue, avalanche and mountain rescue.
 Discusses disaster planning and management as well as rescues from the work place and industrial settings.
 Course fee of $70 for specialized clothing, materials, and transportation applies.

-Designed for Emergency Services majors.
-Provides paid, on-the-job work experience.
-Work experience and the correlated class are coordinated by the Coordinator and director who must approve enrollment.
-Includes student, employer, and coordinator evaluations, on-site work visits, written assignments, and oral presentations.
-Gives experience in writing and completing individualized work objectives that improve present work performance.
-May be repeated for a maximum of 8 credits towards graduation.
+Provides a paid or unpaid, on-the-job work experience that includes faculty, peer and/or employer evaluations.
+Includes on-site work visits when appropriate, written assignments, and oral presentations if required.
+Provides experience in writing and completing individualized work objectives and/or projects that improve present work performance.
+May require student advocate services to current students.
+May be repeated for a maximum of 6 credits towards graduation.
 May be graded credit/no credit.